Chief District Judge Richard SeeborgSan Francisco Courthouse, Courtroom 3 – 17th Floor

 Notice Re: Appearances and Continued Use of Zoom

-Civil Cases: Chief Judge Seeborg will continue the use of Zoom for Case Management Conferences and Law and Motion hearings as the default until further notice.
-If counsel in a particular case wish to appear in person, they must file a request to do so on ECF at least 72 hours in advance of the scheduled proceeding.
+Chief Judge Seeborg will continue the use of Zoom for Case Management Conferences.
+Zoom will be used for Law and Motion hearings until December 31, 2022.
+Effective January 1, 2023, Law and Motion hearings will take place in person.
+If counsel in a particular case wish to appear by Zoom for a Law and Motion hearing, they must file a request to do so on ECF at least 72 hours in advance of the scheduled proceeding.
 Absent an unusual circumstance, proceedings will either be conducted entirely by Zoom or entirely in person.
 Pre-trial conferences and any evidentiary hearings will be held in person.

 Please click the link below to join webinars (public hearings).
 If you are a case participant, you will join as an attendee, then you will be brought into the proceeding by court staff.